 - In The Best Vacation Ever, Elliot breaks his ankle and has to cancel a vacation he has been planning all year so Manny and the tools build him a beach in his backyard.

 - In Doggie Door, Mrs Portilo sprains her ankle after slipping on water in her kitchen, and has trouble letting her dog Carlos outside.

 - In Firefighter Manny, Chief Eduardo sprains his ankle, so Kelly, Coach Johnson, Manny, and the tools have to put out a forest fire on their own.

 - Downplayed in Squeeze in a Pinch.
-Squeeze accidentally pinched Mannys thumb, but it get better after he ices it.
-The focus of the episode is Squeeze felling bad about what happened.
+Squeeze accidentally pinches Mannys thumb, but it get better after he ices it.
+The focus of the episode is Squeeze feeling bad about what happened.

 - In The Sheetrock Hills Strikers, Mr Kumar sprains his wrist before a bowling tournament, so Manny fills in for him.